TBF-RnD/alpha/books/1/Morse.md

-# Genalogy of digital communication
+# Genealogy of digital communication
 What can we learn from a almost two hundred year old standard of communcations today?Well, quite a lot it turns out.
-First of all I'd say that it should put the idea of the IT/-age.
+First of all I'd say that it should put the idea of the IT-age as a total break fromm the past into question.
 It is possible to trace UTF-8, through ASCII all the way back to morse code.
 Continuing from there we had light speed communication before that with semaphores mirrors or even fire.
 So rather than a quantum leap into doing something completely different, we are in fact dealing with a continous improvement, that is doing the same thing  but faster.

 ## Compression
 Take a look at the morse code table and you'll find tha the most common letters have shorter codes.
 This is quite clever and is done to cut down the amount of signals that you have to send.